EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 The maximum value that can be extracted from block production in excess of the standard block reward and gas fees by including, excluding, and changing the order of transactions in a block.

-Injective is MEV-resistant.
+Enigma is MEV-resistant.

 ## Module

-A section of the Injective core that represents a particular function of Injective.
-Visit the [Injective core module specifications](../develop/modules/index.mdx) for more information.
+A section of the Enigma core that represents a particular function of Enigma.
+Visit the [Enigma core module specifications](../develop/modules/index.mdx) for more information.

 ## Oracle

-A 3rd party service enabling Injective to access external, real-world data.
+A 3rd party service enabling Enigma to access external, real-world data.
 Typically, this is the price feed.

 ## Pools